|Why UTD?||Current Students|

-During May or June of each year, faculty review the annual reports and each student is evaluated and determined to be making satisfactory progress or unsatisfactory progress.
-Each student will receive a letter by early summer summarizing the student’s evaluation, including discussion of strengths and weaknesses in the program.
+During May or June of each year, faculty review the annual reports and each students’ progress is evaluated.
+Each student will receive a letter summarizing the student’s evaluation, including discussion of strengths and weaknesses in the program.
 These evaluation decisions determine whether student funding is continued for the following academic year and also affect opportunities for summer teaching assignments that are sometimes available.
 The BBS Graduate Student Guide has additional information about the consequences for failing to maintain satisfactory progress.

 Psychological Sciences Doctoral Program